mcinglis/c-style/readme.md

 This reminds the reader of the type they're working with.
 It also suggests where to extract a function to minimize variable scope.
 Declaring variables when they're needed almost always leads to initialization (`int x = 1;`), rather than just declaration (`int x;`).
 Initializing a variable usually often means you can `const` it, too.

-To me, all declarations are shifty.
+To me, all declarations (i.e. non-initializations) are shifty.